Hyder Ali: Hyder Ali attacks the Maratha Confederacy

 The Maratha Confederacy had just been routed at the Third Battle of Panipat by Ahmad Shah Durrani and the Mughals had been restored in the year 1761.

-The Maratha Empire was most vulnerable and feeble to any attack and the Peshwa's power had been almost eliminated in all of India.
+The Maratha Empire was very vulnerable and feeble to any attack and the Peshwa's power had been almost eliminated in all of Northern India.

 At this point in his life Hyder Ali decided to go to war with the Marathas and put an end to the threat they posed to his power.

-He therefore attacked the Maratha aligned Rani of Bednore.
+He therefore attacked the Maratha-aligned Rani of Bednore.
 She had appealed to the Nawab of Savanur for assistance when Hyder invaded.
 Hyder consequently threatened the Nawab, attempting to extort tribute from him.
 Failing in this, he overran that territory, reaching as far as Dharwad, north of the Tungabhadra River.